Wsiegenthaler/hyperloglog-ts/README.md

 ## Features

-* Custom Backends: Extend the `Hasher` class to use the hash function of your choice.
+* Custom Backends: Implement the `Hasher` interface to use the hash function of your choice.
 A 32-bit Jenkins hash backend is provided by default.
-* Serialization & Deserialization
 * Lower-Bound Correction: 'Linear Counting' is used when the estimated cardinality is low relative to the number of configured registers.
 * Upper-Bound Correction: Estimated cardinality is adjusted when found to be high relative to the size of the hash space.
 * An additional correction is made to compensate for 'systematic multiplicative bias' resulting from hash collisions.
+* Serialization
 * Type Definitions

 ## Usage